nahusznaj/twilio_sms_app-python/readme.md

 # Set up

 These instructions are for Python3.
-Some steps may be different (like the part on virtual environments).
+Some steps may be different for versions earlier than 3.4 but the idea is the same.

 1. Check if you have python3 installed.
 Open a terminal and run: